||Page last updated|

 If you crank the theory long enough, you can modify the motor that would have run the motor-generator so that one of the three phases just comes from the primary power line, and the converter only has to generate the differences for the second and third phase - no separate generator.
 Or more specifically, some of the windings of the converter function as a motor and other windings in the same machine function as a generator, adding to or subtracting from the incoming power for the second and third phase output.
 The power is fairly clean, almost as good as from a regular generator.
 The better quality units have cleaner power, sometimes achieved by using electronic components to clean up the power, ultimately reaching the quality of the power from the big rotary generators used by the power company.

 The technology of the rotary converter is well proven, but the rotary converters need to be fairly large (1.5 to 2 times the size of the largest motor it will have to start, or more if there is a large starting load, plus total running load of all the motors that could be used concurrently.
 The starting load is based on the sum of the motors that start at the same instant (so use separate switches for separate motors like a dust collector.)
 The rotary converter is noisy; it is fairly efficient under load, but uses a fair amount of power "idling."
 Think in terms of $3,000 and up to buy one.
-A well-known vendor is Kay Industries, who (unlike most companies) rates their units based on the largest motor to be started rather than the more common "running load" times a multiplier.
+A well-known vendor is Kay Industries.
+Some vendors, like Kay and Arco, rate their units by the largest motor they must start.
+Many other, like Am Rotary and Phoenix, rate their units based on the "running load" times a multiplier, often 2, to compensate for the extra load of starting.
+Thus a 10 HP Kay may be comparable to a 20 hp Am Rotary.

 Once a three phase motor is started, if power continues to be provided to only one of the three phases, the motor will continue to run and produce up to 70.7% of full power.
 Many simple (cheap) static converters just use the "extra" windings of the motor to get it started, like a starting capacitor circuit on a single phase motor.
 Sometimes this cheap solution is adequate, and 2/3 of the power from the motor is sufficient.
 Although this concern is not widely discussed, I wonder how the motor will wear since all of the power is provided through one side of the physical motor, especially if it is used near the maximum available power.